s-nguza/s-nguza/README.md

 Hi there! 👋
-I'm [Your Name] – a motivated WeThinkCode_ student with a solid foundation in programming, currently exploring Systems Integration and diving into the exciting world of cybersecurity!
+I'm Siyabonga Nguza – a motivated WeThinkCode_ student with a solid foundation in programming, currently exploring Systems Integration and diving into the exciting world of cybersecurity!

 🧑‍💻 About Me
 🎓 Studying at WeThinkCode_, currently focused on Systems Integration this elective